Andrew Benintendi Player Props: White Sox vs. Mets

 Andrew Benintendi At The Plate

+- Benintendi has 98 hits this season and a team-best OBP of .357.

-- Among qualified hitters in MLB, he ranks 13th in batting average, 32nd in on-base percentage, and 125th in slugging.
+- Among the qualifying hitters in baseball, he ranks 12th in batting average, 33rd in on-base percentage, and 125th in slugging.

-- Benintendi enters this game on a six-game hitting streak.
-In his last outings, he's hitting .435.
+- Benintendi will look to extend his seven-game hitting streak.
+He's batting .455 during his last games.

-- Benintendi has reached base via a hit in 67 games this season (of 85 played), and had multiple hits in 25 of those games.
+- Benintendi has picked up a hit in 79.1% of his 86 games this year, with more than one hit in 29.1% of those games.

+- He has hit a home run in one of 86 games, and in 0.3% of his plate appearances.

-- Benintendi has driven in a run in 22 games this season (25.9%), including five games with more than one RBI (5.9%).
-He has also driven in three or more of his team's runs in one contest.
+- Benintendi has driven home a run in 22 games this season (25.6%), including more than one RBI in 5.8% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.